April 2 – November 22, 2024

 To strengthen individuals and organizations involved in sustainable, asset-based, and equitable development by providing leadership development opportunities for emergent and established leaders.

 By the end of the program, participants should be able to:

-- practice transformative leadership to support sustainable, asset-based, and equitable development, driven by those most impacted by development initiatives;
+- apply leadership skills that support sustainable, community-driven, equitable development, driven by those most impacted by development initiatives;

 - apply a broad range of participatory adult education methodologies;